AI-SysBio/Ab-binding/README.md

 ## Prerequies

 Depending on you metrics of interrest, you will need different requirements.
-First, any structure based metrics, such as TM-score, RMSE or Ab-ligity, requires the pdb structure of all sequences you whish to compare.
-You can obtain these structures from your sequences with a homology modeling algorithm such as [Repertoire Builder](https://sysimm.org/rep_builder/) or recent with deep learning frameworks such as [IgFold](https://www.nature.com/articles/s41467-023-38063-x).
-Then, most metrics rely on [parapred](https://github.com/eliberis/parapred) and [ANARCI](https://github.com/oxpig/ANARCI) which have quite specific requirements to run.
+First, most metrics rely on [parapred](https://github.com/eliberis/parapred) and [ANARCI](https://github.com/oxpig/ANARCI) which have quite specific requirements to run.
 They can only be executed on a **Linux** system, and parapred requires an old version of Tensorflow incompatible with the newest version of python.
 Thus, we advice to first create a new Anaconda Linux environment:

 	- conda create -n parapred python=3.6
 	- conda activate parapred